wsnjh007/shadowsocks-privoxy1/README.md

     forked from bluebu/shadowsocks-privoxy

-    Add PAC that you can use Synology NAS to sync your dropbox and googledrive by CloudSync and it's not global.
+    Add PAC that you can use Synology NAS to sync your dropbox or googledrive by CloudSync.
+    It's not global.

 ## NAS Run: